This post may contain affiliate links. Read our disclosure here.

 To add a little flavor to these recipes use a combination of: Nutmeg, Lemon Juice, Garlic and other spices!

-Dipping: Some great things to dip in cheese fondue are small cubes of bread, carrots, broccoli and apples.
+Great Things For Dipping: small cubes of bread, carrots, broccoli and apples.

 Oil or Broth